loadmill/loadmill-docs/README.md

 You can use the app from this [GitHub repository](https://github.com/idoco/ghost-test-app#deploying-on-heroku).

-The simplest why to get going is to create a [Heroku](https://www.heroku.com) account and then click the “Deploy to Heroku” button in the link above.
+The simplest way to get going is to create a [Heroku](https://www.heroku.com) account and then click the “Deploy to Heroku” button in the link above.
 Ido made a [demo video](https://www.youtube.com/watch?v=xls52YFvUno) in which he is running a test on this app.

 ## But I don’t want an app, cause… I’m not a programmer!